My Day: Personal life

-Public Life
+Public life

-As niece of former U.S. president Theodore Roosevelt and husband to U.S. president Franklin Delano Roosevelt, much of Eleanor Roosevelt's life involved civic work.
+As niece of former U.S. president Theodore Roosevelt and wife to U.S. president Franklin Delano Roosevelt, much of Eleanor Roosevelt's life involved civic work.
 While she is best known as First Lady of the United States, her public life began well before she held this title.
-Inspired by her uncle's emphasis on political and socio-economic reform, ER actively participated in the social reform movement of the Progressive Era.
+Inspired by her uncle's emphasis on political and socio-economic reform, she actively participated in the social reform movement of the Progressive Era.
 She also volunteered in poverty-stricken neighborhoods in New York City.
-Prior to her time as First Lady, ER also worked as a secretary, teacher, and investigator.
-It was in these early years of her public life when ER began her lifelong interest in civil rights, women's rights, education, and anti-poverty advocacy.
+Prior to her time as First Lady, she also worked as a secretary, teacher, and investigator.
+It was in these early years of her public life that she began her lifelong interest in civil rights, women's rights, education, and anti-poverty advocacy.

 Upon her marriage to FDR and his election to presidency, Mrs. Roosevelt understood the social, political, and economic states of the American public better than any of her predecessors.
 When FDR was struck with poliomyelitis, ER became dutifully involved in his political affairs, once again broadening her involvement in American activism.
-As her husband's eyes and ears, she transitioned from progressive reformer to New Dealer to "First Lady of the World," and she brought a human fact to the intense cultural debates of the Great Depression, the Cold War, civil rights, child welfare, housing reform, and women's rights.
+As her husband's eyes and ears, she transitioned from progressive reformer to New Dealer to "First Lady of the World," and she brought a human face to the intense cultural debates of the Great Depression, the Cold War, civil rights, child welfare, housing reform, and women's rights.
 A true activist, ER instituted regular press conferences at the White House for women and embarked on extensive tours as First Lady.
 President Harry S. Truman appointed her as a delegate to the United Nations in General Assembly in 1946, serving as the UN's first Chairperson of the Commission of Human Rights.
 President John F. Kennedy appointed her chair of his Commission on the Status of Women, and in her last decade of life Mrs. Roosevelt also recruited for the Democratic Party.